bennybp/ToBeNamedLater-design/PROP-0011-BasisSet.md

 ## Purpose

-To define standard basis set functionality
+To define standard basis set functionality.
+Serious point of discussion, our proposed Molecule is not compliant with this interface.
+Do we want BasisSet to take a System and wrap the loops to pull the data out?
+Actually would work kinda nice as we could have code to deal with ghost atoms in one place, i.e. inside the BasisSet object.

 ## API